inQWIRE/SQIR/README.md

 ### Trusted Code

 There are no assumptions or axioms in the SQIR repository.
-However, we do use Coq's well-understood `functional_extensionality` axiom and we reuse [QWIRE](https://github.com/inQWIRE/QWIRE)'s libraries for matrices and complex numbers, which contain some axioms (detailed in Section 10 of Robert's [thesis](https://repository.upenn.edu/edissertations/3175/)).
+However, we do use Coq's well-understood `functional_extensionality` axiom and we reuse [QWIRE](https://github.com/inQWIRE/QWIRE)'s libraries for matrices and complex numbers, which contain some axioms (detailed in Section 10 of Rand's [thesis](https://repository.upenn.edu/edissertations/3175/)).

-As discussed at the end of Section 6 in the VOQC paper, during extraction we trust that the OCaml implementation of rational numbers, maps and sets is consistent with Coq’s, and our translation between OpenQASM and SQIR is unverified.
+As discussed at the end of Section 6 in the VOQC paper, we trust that the OCaml implementations of rational numbers, maps, and sets, used by the extracted code, are consistent with Coq’s.
+We also note that our translation between OpenQASM and SQIR is not formally verified.

-### Correspondence with Paper
+### Correspondence with the VOQC paper

 * **Section 3 - SQIR: A Small Quantum Intermediate Representation**
   * The definition of the SQIR language is in SQIR/src/SQIR.v (in particular, see the `ucom` and `com` types).